FreeMeWat/scoreboard/README.md

 # scoreboard
- A simple scoreboard built in Javascript
+ A simple scoreboard built in Javascript as part of Scrimba Frontend Developer Course